Q.1 Which type of drug cimetidine is?

 Q.12 Name a drug that acts as antipyretic and analgesic both.

 Structure of AspirinQ.13 Which type of pain is removed by aspirin and paracetamol?

 Answer: These drugs effectively reduce skeletal pain such as that due to arthritis.

 Q.14 In which pain narcotic analgesics are used?

-Q.15 Why aspirin is used in prevention of heart attack?
+Q.15 Why aspirin is used in the prevention of heart attack?

 Answer: Due to its anti-blood clotting action.

 Q.16 Name a medicine used in cardiac pain.